 Poster and Prayer Card

 A digital copy of a poster of the Vision for Society statement and a prayer card are available in the downloads box.
+Alongside this, a copy of the statement as plain text is also available to download.

 Two printed copies of the poster are available for each congregation and can be collected, along with a small bundle of prayer cards, from the Congregational Life and Witness office.